ezraroi/Human-AI-Collab/output/manuscript_sections.md

 We have mapped the technical properties identified in Notebook 5 to specific roles within the Human + Journal + AI + Time system.
 ### A. The Human: Architect & Metabolizer
 Notebook 5 identified the "Iron Man Mentality" where the user "owns quality" and "delegates precisely".
-- Psychodynamic Role:Container (S\_e).
-Providing the safety and holding environment.
+- Psychodynamic Role:Container.
+Providing the capacity to hold and metabolize raw Beta-Elements; sustained over time by Emotional Scaffolding (S\_e).
 - Executive Role:The Architect (Teleology).
 The AI is technically "myopic" (predicting the next token without a global plan).
 Therefore, the Human must provide the Non-Myopic Awareness—holding the global goal and detecting drift.

 ### B. The AI: The Calibrated Antagonist